alyssabee18/creativecode/novel/README.md

 # like tears in rain

-This project folder contains one different example for generating a novel, as definied by [NaNoGenMo](http://nanogenmo.github.io).
+This project folder contains one example for generating a novel, as definied by [NaNoGenMo](http://nanogenmo.github.io).

 For my novel, I decided to work through Python Notebook to generate nearly 400 pages of the lines "like tears in rain - a dove ascends."
 I used this Roy Batty quote to make a statement about the replicants in #Blade Runner, and #Do Androids Dream of Electric Sheep?
 I wrote more about this on [my blog](http://creativecoding.alyssakbrown.com/about/).